-I. Merit Salary Increase (MSI)
+L. Merit Salary Increase (MSI)

-- 1. In conjunction with a GSI, the CEO may allocate funds to be used at department head discretion to address Performance based merit adjustment - 2.
 Performance based merit adjustment for managers and executives shall be based on the effective delivery of quality customer service, overall performance, meeting or exceeding organizational goals and objectives, and documented contribution to the organization.
-The specific increase granted to individual managers will be at the discretion of the department head, but shall not exceed the amount allocated to the department for these performance based salary increases
+The specific increase granted to individual managers will be at the discretion of the Department Head, but shall not exceed the amount allocated to the department for these performance based salary increases

-J. Equity Salary Increase (ESI)
+M. Equity Salary Increase (ESI)

-- 1. In conjunction with a GSI, the CEO may allocate funds to be used at department head discretion to address internal equity. - 2.
-Equity Based Salary increases (ESI) for managers and executives shall be based on internal disparity within the department for that position and external market.
+1. Equity Based Salary increases (ESI) for managers and executives may be based on internal disparity within the department and across County departments for that position and external market.
 Managers receiving an ESI must have effective delivery of quality customer service, overall performance, meeting and exceeding organizational goals and objectives, and documented contribution to the organization.
-The specific increase granted to individual managers will be at the discretion of the department head, but not to exceed the amount allocated to the department for the equity based salary increases.
+The specific increase granted to individual managers will be at the discretion of the Department Head, but not to exceed the amount allocated to the department for the equity based salary increases.

-K. Market Adjustment
+N. Market Adjustment

-Additionally, Human Resources will conduct a total compensation market survey bi-annually, or as warranted, to ensure salary ranges reflect the market.
-When the market rate of pay increases, Human Resources will recommend to the CEO and Board of Supervisors adjustments to management salary ranges.
-Upon adoption of adjusted ranges by the Board of Supervisors, the CEO may determine whether it is necessary to increase some or all affected managers'

-salaries at the time range adjustments are approved and may direct Human Resources to implement any changes.
+- 1. Additionally, Human Resources will conduct a total compensation market survey every two years, or as warranted, to ensure salary ranges reflect the market.
+When the market rate of pay increases, Human Resources will recommend to the CEO and Board of Supervisors adjustments to management salary band.
+Upon adoption of adjusted ranges by the Board of Supervisors, the CEO may determine whether it is necessary to increase some or all affected managers' salaries at the time range adjustments are approved and may direct Human Resources to implement any changes.
 The CEO and HR Director may adjust salaries for managers whose salaries are significantly less than the market rate of pay for similar public sector jobs and/or address internal equity issues with peer managers performing comparable work.
-The CEO and Human Resources Director will identify eligibility criteria and provide departments with the names of eligible managers and the maximum increase available to each individual.

-- 2. Any manager receiving an increase must be in good standing (i.e. satisfactory rating on performance evaluation, etc.) - 3.
-Market/equity adjustments will be effective the pay period in which they are approved and will not be retroactive. - 4.
-Market salary adjustments may occur over a multi-year period based upon funding by the board.
+The CEO and Human Resources Director will identify eligibility criteria and provide departments with the names of eligible managers and the maximum increase available to each individual. - 2.
+Any manager receiving an increase must be in good standing (i.e. successful rating on performance evaluation, etc.) - 3.
+Market/equity adjustments will be effective the pay period for which they are approved and will not be retroactive. - 4.
+Market salary adjustments may occur over a multi-year period based upon funding by the Board.